agama-project/agama/doc/boot_arguments.md

 # Reading arguments from kernel command line

-D-Installer configuration can be altered through the kernel command line.
+Agama configuration can be altered through the kernel command line.
 It is possible to load a full configuration file or to change some specific values.

 ## Loading a new configuration file